 Depending on your situation, however, your DUI/DWI attorney may be able to argue that the charges should be dismissed.
 In some cases, the police did not have an adequate reason to stop a driver’s car, or they may have not followed proper procedures in administering tests.
-While a DUI may not seem like a serious crime, it is important to keep your record clean if at all possible, so you should seek legal counsel promptly to explore all of the options that you may have.Domestic Violence
+While a DUI may not seem like a serious crime, it is important to keep your record clean if at all possible, so you should consult a Stamford criminal lawyer promptly to explore all of the options that you may have.Domestic Violence

 Sometimes family situations get highly emotional.
 If a spouse or domestic partner contacts the police – or if the authorities respond to a call from a neighbor – it is likely that one or both members of a couple, or even a parent or child, may face an arrest on a domestic violence charge.
 Connecticut has a mandatory “dual arrest” law.
 A criminal order of protection may even be entered, prohibiting the alleged offender from physically abusing, stalking, or threatening the alleged victim or reentering the family home.